centreon/centreon-documentation/en/integrations/stream-connectors/sc-service-now.md

 3. Click on the **central-broker-master** broker configuration object and navigate to the **Output** tab.
 4. Add a new **Generic - Stream connector** output.
 5. Name it as you want (eg. **ServiceNow**) and set the right path for the LUA script: `/usr/share/centreon-broker/lua/servicenow.lua`.
-6. Add at least the following parameters, the parameters name must be string parameter containing your PagerDuty routing key/token (the parameter name *must be* `pdy_routing_key`):

 | Name              | Type   | Value                                          |
 | ----------------- | ------ | ---------------------------------------------- |